kdeldycke/kevin-deldycke-blog/content/posts/where-is-she-behind-the-scenes.md

 Back from holidays, and it's time for me to clear my backlog of draft articles.
 Here is the last and missing piece of my 2012 production notes series.

-Let's rewind to year ago, when [*Where is she ?* was released](http://kevin.deldycke.com/2012/08/where-is-she-music-video-released/):
+Let's rewind to year ago, when [*Where is she?* was released](http://kevin.deldycke.com/2012/08/where-is-she-music-video-released/):

 http://www.youtube.com/watch?v=YjE_uIRVnv8